pytorch/serve/docs/README.md

 # TorchServe

-TorchServe is a performant, flexible and easy to use tool for serving PyTorch models.
+TorchServe is a performant, flexible and easy to use tool for serving PyTorch eager mode and torschripted Pytorch models.

 ## Basic Features